Celo for Ethereum Developers

 As previously mentioned, CELO transfers are not required to happen via the ERC20 interface.
 A user's CELO balance may change without any interaction with the CELO contract, as they may transfer CELO natively.

-You can’t use Ethereum wallets with Celo.
-1. Celo accounts are derived differently from Ethereum accounts.
+When using mnemonic seed phrases (or secret phrases), Celo accounts (a private key and corresponding address) are derived differently from Ethereum accounts.
 The Celo key derivation path is